-Your Brand Mission is why you do what you do, and your Brand Mission Statement is a one or two sentence statement that tells people the answer to this.
+In it’s most simplest form, your brand mission is why you do what you do, and your brand mission statement is a one or two-sentence statement that tells people the answer to this.

 Essentially, it should be short and snappy.

 A banging brand mission statement will help to connect your customers to your brand values.
 It can be made a big deal out of, but it doesn’t have to be mission impossible to get there!

 But if you’re struggling, then keep reading this blog as we’re walking you through the process step-by-step.

 Your brand mission instantly articulates “where are we aiming to be” but without all the ‘5 year plan’ crap.
 It’s a concise round up of your brand.